ybin0423/Portfolio/README.md

 🚀 Projects
 * Student Mental Health project - written in SQL
-* BuddyOut
+* BuddyOut -  used Wix, Twillio and Javascript
-* Unity 3D Game
+* Unity 3D Game - used Unity, C#
-* PDDL for 6 tower of Hanoi
+* PDDL for 6 tower of Hanoi - used PDDL

 🌏 Contact info
 * Email: prongs0423@gmail.com